 A KNOCK ON THE ROOF

-The season continues in Winter 2025 with A Knock on the Roof, a new play written by and starring Khawla Ibraheem (London-Jenin) and directed by Obie Award winner and NYTW Usual Suspect Oliver Butler (What the Constitution Means to Me).
+The season continues with A Knock on the Roof, a new play written by and starring Khawla Ibraheem (London-Jenin) and directed by Obie Award winner and NYTW Usual Suspect Oliver Butler (What the Constitution Means to Me).
 A Knock on the Roof is a co-production with piece by piece productions and is presented in partnership with the 20th edition of Under the Radar; Mark Russell, Festival Director & ArKtype, Festival Producer.

 Set the timer.
 The everyday existence of a mother during a sweltering summer vacation: prepare meals, pack the bag, run the drill, repeat.
 With a dry wit and the determination of an Olympian, Mariam meticulously practices for the run of her life—the dreaded knock on the roof.
 Written by and starring Khawla Ibraheem, this unforgettable new play about obsession, survival and everyday life in Gaza is directed by NYTW Usual Suspect and Obie Award winner Oliver Butler (What the Constitution Means to Me).